 1. INTRODUCTION

-Earthquakes are among the most destructive natural disasters, causing immediate and substantial damage to lives and property (Jimee et al., 2012).
-Worldwide, the number of fatalities and economic losses due to earthquakes is notably increasing (Bilham, 2004; Organization for Ecoomic Cooperation and Development-OECD, 2006).
+Earthquakes are among the most destructive natural disasters, causing immediate and substantial damage to lives and property.
+(Jimee et al., 2012).
+Worldwide, the number of fatalities and economic losses from earthquakes is increasing.
+(Bilham, 2004; Organization for Ecoomic Cooperation and Development-OECD, 2006).
 The UNDRR (2019) reports that earthquakes result in an annual global loss of approximately $100 billion, along with 10,000 deaths, injuries, and displacements.
 Studies (UNDRR, 2019; Freddi et al., 2021) indicate that between 2000 and 2019, over 58% of deaths resulting from natural disasters were caused by earthquakes and related events, including tsunamis, fires, landslides, liquefaction, floods, and surface ruptures.
 In Tanzania, earthquakes frequently occur along the East African Rift System, resulting in fatalities, injuries, and property damage (Alaneme & Okotete, 2018; Majamba, 2022).
-The global impact of earthquakes is largely driven by population growth and urbanization, resulting in the encroachment of earthquake-prone areas (Mara & Vlad, 2012; UNDP, 2016; Alam, 2018).
+The global impact of earthquakes is primarily driven by population growth and urbanization, resulting in the encroachment of earthquake-prone areas (Mara & Vlad, 2012; UNDP, 2016; Alam, 2018).
 In regions like the East African Rift Systems, population growth rates average 2.2% to 2.6% per annum, compared to the global rate of 1.10% (UN, 2017).
 Furthermore, the World Bank (2024) noted that population growth rates, particularly in Africa and Tanzania, are higher at 2.37% and 2.88% respectively, compared to the global rate of 0.84%.

 To counteract the situation, countries are adopting both mitigation and survival strategies to lessen earthquake impacts.
 The mitigation efforts are generally divided into two categories: structural and non-structural (Saputri & Aminatun, 2021).
 Structural mitigation involves construction, engineering, or other mechanical modifications to decrease earthquake risks (Titko & Ristvej, 2020).
-It typically includes building protection, surface and structural adaptations, and technologies that reduce economic and social damages.
-Conversely, non-structural mitigation or planning, as described by Kang et al. (2009), consists of activities or measures that lower risks by changing human behaviour or natural processes without needing engineered solutions.
+It typically includes damage.
+Conversely, non-structural mitigation or planning, as described by Kang et al. (2009), consists of activities or measures that lower risks by changing human behaviour or natural processeswithout the need for engineered solutions.
 These measures include establishing policies, plans, instructions, communication strategies, and practices that raise earthquake awareness or promote development to lessen disaster impacts (Saputri & Aminatun, 2021).
 Examples include creating building codes, zoning, vulnerability assessments, land-use management, and public education (Kang et al., 2009).
-According to Titko and Ristvej (2020), survival measures involve stockpiling supplies, material and information resources, financial reserves, food, water, and ensuring evacuation capabilities.
+According to Titko and Ristvej (2020)Survival measures involve stockpiling supplies, materials, and information resources; maintaining financial reserves; ensuring food, water, and evacuation capabilities; and ensuring evacuation capabilities.
 These mitigation and survival strategies help reduce vulnerability, enable prompt, efficient, and effective response, and shorten recovery time (Pradhan, 2016; Simpson, 2008; UNDP, 2016).
 Consequently, they safeguard lives and vital economic assets, while reducing relief costs (Bendimerad, 2004; Malla et al., 2015; Ronan & Johnston, 2005; UNISDR, 2013).